Run docker with the python:3.12.8 image in an interactive mode, use the entrypoint bash.

 pip -V

-This will display the version of pip
+This will display the version of pip installed in the container.

-that pgadmin should use to connect to the postgres database?
+Given the following docker-compose.yaml, what is the hostname and port that pgadmin should use to connect to the postgres database?

 services: